 Brink’s publishing internship program seeks to bring underrepresented and diverse voices into the publishing industry itself.
-Through our twelve-week program, interns learn the essential ins and outs of the industry and become crucial contributors to the positive social change Brink affects every day.
+Through our fifteen-week program, interns learn the essential ins and outs of the industry and become crucial contributors to the positive social change Brink affects every day.

 Are you eager to foster a love of literature and stories?
 Do you believe in the power of the pen?
 Are you motivated by a desire to discover hidden gems of literary beauty and bring them to light?

 An internship with Brink will provide you with firsthand experience in the publishing industry.
 Our programs are designed to bridge the gap between learning about publishing and working in the business.

 Our internships are conducted entirely online, so applicants from anywhere in the world can participate in this remote publishing internship as long as they have access to WiFi.
 Typically, interns work approximately 10 hours a week.
 Every Brink intern is given a small stipend of $300 .

 Guided by our professional staff, interns will receive extensive editorial training that covers everything from initial content and broad structural editing to perfecting final copies.
 Interns will work with general and contest submissions, polish pieces to be published in F(r)iction, and try their hands at both navigating the slush pile and interacting with celebrity authors.

 The first half of the internship includes an intensive training program with our professional editorial staff.
 Interns learn how to coach writers from first drafts to polished publications.
 For the remaining half of the internship, interns will have the opportunity to work as independent Junior Editors.
 Interns will assist in the creation of F(r)iction and gain experience in every step of the publication process, including editing and general content management.
 Additionally, interns are asked to assist with the marketing and distribution of F(r)iction.